tpudlik/weak-symbols/README.md

 ## Results

-The illustration doesn't quite work, because everything looks fine:
+In the code-as-checked-in everything looks fine:

 1. The binary built with the host clang prints,